platanus/blog/jekyll/_posts/2013-10-22-ghostr-hosting-ghost-blogs.md

 The editor is badass: you write in [Markdown][2] on the left in a vertically splitted window, and on the right you instantly see a preview of your post.

-We wanted to make it super easy to start using Ghost, so we created [Ghostr][4] a hosted platform where you can just start blogging.

-Would you like know how it feels to use Ghost?
-You can use our [demo blog][5].
+We wanted to make it super easy to start using Ghost, so we created [Ghostr][4], a hosted platform where you can just start blogging.
+Would you like to know how it feels to use Ghost?
+You can use our [7 day free trial][4]!

 [1]: http://ghost.org
 [2]: http://en.wikipedia.org/wiki/Markdown